Where are you based/where do you film showreel scenes?

 Can I provide my own scene(s)?

-Yes of course.
-When you provide your own scenes, we will look at the them and make sure that they are no more than 1.5 pages long.
+When you provide your own scenes, we will look at the them and make sure that they are the right length, depending on the selected package.

 Do you find locations for me?